loloboho/CERES-EXPLORER/README.md

 # CERES-EXPLORER
-Space craft for mission to Ceres, 13 crew, 1.5 years out, 1.5 years at Ceres, 1.5 years back with 2080 tech
+Space craft for a 4.5 year mission to Ceres and return - 13 crew Comming Soon (This one works!)